apache/spark/IMAGES.rst

 Airflow has two images (build from Dockerfiles):

-* Production image (Dockerfile) - that can be used to build your own production-ready Airflow installation
+  * Production image (Dockerfile) - that can be used to build your own production-ready Airflow installation You can read more about building and using the production image in the `Production Deployments <docs/production-deployment.rst>`_ document.
+The image is built using `Dockerfile <Dockerfile>`_

-* CI image (Dockerfile.ci) - used for running tests and local development
+  * CI image (Dockerfile.ci) - used for running tests and local development.
+The image is built using `Dockerfile.ci <Dockerfile.ci>`_

 Image naming conventions
 ========================